dragstoll/proSenectute_sw_assistant/README.md

 - (ok) alles auf Deutsch
 - (ok) Instruct RAG to reference to the document, page and text section that it refers to.
 - (ok) showing examples for questions
+- create an option to chose between most relevant clues for the question (k=3-5, temp=0.1, different prompt) or most of clues (k=20, temp=0.6, openly formulated propmt)

 - (ok) Define a template for the prompt: like "I am a new SW at Pro Senectute help me answer this question...
 (Mateo)
 - Test the example questions and save the output (Mateo)